Aaronwangz/ScaleViM-PDD/README.md

   [📥 Download](ScaleVIM-PDD
 Link: https://pan.baidu.com/s/18dS3bJoZM4-shghvlJrKuQ Extraction code: 1230)

 - 🔹 **RSID dataset (used for training and evaluation)**
   [📥 Download](https://drive.google.com/drive/folders/1abSw9GWyyOJINWCRNHBUoJBBw3FCttaS?usp=drive_link)

-## 🙏 Acknowledgment

-Our project is based on **[EfficientViM](https://github.com/mlvlab/EfficientViM)**, and we are very grateful for this excellent work.
-Their efficient state-space model provides a new benchmark for many image domains.

 ## 📖 Citation
 If you find our work helpful in your research, please consider citing it.
 We appreciate your support！😊